 Curious about applying to art school?
 Don’t be shy.
 Reach out to New Hampshire Institute of Art's Admission Office.
 Our admission staff include NHIA alumni happy to answer any questions you might have, from where to get the best coffee in town to providing guidance on filling out your application.
 They’ll welcome you into the NHIA community right from the start, taking the time to get to know you as an individual, paying special attention to your strengths, passions, artistic ability and academic potential.
 We enthusiastically welcome applicants from all walks of life, and those accepted will find themselves part of a vibrant community of students with diverse personal, artistic, cultural and educational backgrounds.

-NHIA’s Rolling Admissions Application deadline is July 15, 2017 for all applicants, including transfer and non-traditional.
+Rolling deadline: July 15 for all applicants including transfer and non-traditional.
 Accepted rolling admissions students are treated on a first come, first served basis regarding registration and housing assignments.

 How to Apply

 In order to complete the application for admission to the BFA program or the dual degree program (BFA/Master of Art in Teaching), the Admissions Office requires:

 - Application Fee: There is an undergraduate application fee of $50, which must be paid at the time of application.
 Fee discounts are available for Early Action and Priority Action applicants!